vasilakisfil/Introspected-REST/README.md

 ## 3. Networked Services and APIs
 Nowadays JSON has become so popular that developers almost forget that there is whole bunch of protocols below it.
-Engineers also forget that JSON is just a specification in the message level, like XML.
+Developers also forget that JSON is just a specification in the message level, like XML.
 It's not the only one and definitely it's not the best we could use.
 Nevertheless it's simple and simplicity is a virtue.